Home | Teen Mental Health | Trauma & PTSD

 Why Teens Need Special Care After Trauma

-Adolescence is already a whirlwind of change and self-discovery.
-But when you’ve been through a traumatic experience, those changes can feel overwhelming and sometimes even unsafe.
-Trauma doesn’t just fade with time; without the proper support, it can shape the way you see yourself and the world around you.
+Adolescence is already a time of great change.
+After a traumatic event, these changes can feel overwhelming and even unsafe.
+Trauma does not just fade over time.
+Without proper support, it can shape how you see yourself and the world.

 Research shows that traumatic stress in teens often leads to:

-- A higher risk of ongoing mental health challenges
+- A higher risk for long-term mental health issues

-The truth is, trauma can interfere with your relationships and even your physical health.
-But here’s the good news: with the right trauma therapy, you can learn practical coping skills and strengthen resilience.
-This healing lays the foundation for your lifelong mental wellness.
+Trauma can affect your relationships and even your physical health.
+The good news is that with the right therapy, you can learn coping skills and build resilience.
+This healing helps create a foundation for long-term mental wellness.

 Trauma and PTSD Teen Trauma Treatment Options